 Students who receive financial aid must maintain an acceptable grade point average and successfully maintain the College's Standards of Academic Progress.
 The student's satisfactory progress will be evaluated at the time an application is received and at the end of each semester.
 Students who lose eligibility for financial aid have the right to appeal this loss.

-By accessing the MyESCC Student Information System (SIS) portal on the ESCC website (www.es.vccs.edu), students can view their financial aid award and account information.
+By accessing the MyESCC Student Information System (SIS) portal on the ESCC website at www.es.vccs.edu, students can view their financial aid award and account information.
+Contact Carole Read at 757.789.1733.